 Lucky for us, there’s many ways to accomplish both principles.
 Finding what works for you will probably include some lifestyle changes, but being able to open the windows during nice weather or just BE outside between March and October (yes please!) is definitely worth it.

-Lots of allergy background... but important!
-So now you can better understand what you reeaally want to know - how to manage and relieve allergies!
+That was a lot of allergy background... but it's important!
+Now you can better understand what you reeeaaally want to know - how to manage and relieve allergies!

 1. Trace Minerals (2)

 They alkalize the body (i.e. reduces inflammation) and support normal cell function and other functions throughout the body.

 These worked best for me since I already eat a healthy diet.
 Trace minerals are a fairly cheap option and easy to take in capsules or even drops (be warned the drops taste horrible!)
 They are a great allergy preventative - so start taking them a few weeks before your allergy season starts.
 They're also good "maintenance" once symptoms are under control.